ropensci/roweb3/content/blog/2023-07-31-r-universe-and-cran/index.md

 One of the best features of R is a packaging ecosystem that, for the most part, "just works."
 This is largely thanks to CRAN and its volunteers who check every package against the packages that it uses and uses it regularly to make sure that they are all compatible with each other.
 The downside of having such a thorough system for checking packages is that the barrier for entry is very high[^cran].
 It also means that providing bugfixes can be on the order of days.
-The r-universe solves these problems by providing a way for authors and organisations to quickly deploy package suites and dependencies without burdening the users with the task of compiling code or installing extra packages.
+The R-universe solves these problems by providing a way for authors and organisations to quickly deploy package suites and dependencies without burdening the users with the task of compiling code or installing extra packages.

 ### Grace for my past self